 We have a single point of entry into the International Baccalaureate (IB) Diploma Programme at the start of Year 10.
 The application process is designed to be undertaken by students in Queensland in Year 8 and Year 9 (or age or education program equivalent) for entry at the commencement of Term 1 of Year 10.

 A student can submit one application only to Queensland Academies for entry into Year 10 2021.

 How to Apply for Year 10 in 2021

 Applications for Year 10, 2021 close Friday 10 July, 4pm to align with our new testing date.

 Before you apply:

-- It is an expectation that students who study Music in the International Baccalaureate Diploma Programme need to have completed AMEB 3 Theory (or equivalent).
+- It is an expectation that students who study Music in the International Baccalaureate Diploma Programme need to have completed or are working toward their AMEB 3 Theory (or equivalent).